Facebook pixel Jeffrey Belton | Pepperdine Caruso School of Law Skip to main content

 Biography

-Mr. Belton is an adjunct faculty member at Pepperdine University Caruso School of Law.
-He received the law school’s Online Professor of the Year Award in 2020.
-He has taught Honors Appellate Advocacy for the law school and Introduction to U.S. Law for the Straus Institute for Dispute Resolution.
+Professor Belton received the David McKibbin Excellence in Teaching Award as the law school’s top adjunct professor in 2020.
+He has taught Honors Appellate Advocacy for the law school, and Introduction to U.S. Law for the Straus Institute for Dispute Resolution.
 He has also taught Introduction to U.S. Law, Torts, Property, Practical Litigation, and Law in Practice for Pepperdine's Master of Legal Studies program.
-Before joining the faculty at Pepperdine, Mr. Belton was selected for admission into the Los Angeles County Bar Association's prestigious program for advanced trial training.
-He has tried criminal cases to verdict as a prosecutor with the Ventura County District Attorney.
-He holds an undergraduate degree in Political Science from UCLA and a J.D. from Pepperdine.
-He is a member of the California and Nevada State Bars and has been admitted to practice before the United States Court of Appeals for the Ninth Circuit and the United States Supreme Court.
+Professor Belton was selected for admission into the Los Angeles County Bar Association's prestigious program for advanced trial training.
+He tried criminal cases to verdict as a volunteer prosecutor with the Ventura County District Attorney.
+During law school, Professor Belton competed on the moot court team and was a member of the Order of Barristers.